 The ping time is defined as the time taken for the ping command to complete the round trip.
 If a server or a machine is up and running, the IP response will be generated.
-Hence, you can also use it to scan the range of IP address for all those reachable hosts.
+Hence, you can also use it to scan the range of IP addresses for all those reachable hosts.

 However, if you disable the ping command, you will go ghost on the network, and nobody will identify you.
 This has some potential advantages.

-Advantages of Disabling Ping On Linux Servers
+Advantages of Disabling Ping command in Linux Servers

 Some of the significant advantages of why someone might want to disable ping on their machines are -